Get safety tips and other information about how to protect yourself and your family during cold weather, droughts, floods, and extreme heat.

 Each workday in Wisconsin, close to 3 million residents older than 16 years report to work, and more than 300 occupational injuries or illnesses will be reported.
 There are most likely more injuries or illnesses occurring, but sometimes events go unrecognized and unreported.
 Occupational health is

-These drugs are used as pain relievers and increase feelings of pleasure, but they can also be addictive.
+Drugs in this class are used as pain relievers, but they can also be addictive.

 Find tips and programs for improving your oral health as oral health is essential to the general health and well-being of all Wisconsin residents.